InjectiveLabs/injective-ts/.gitbook/building-dapps/smart-contract.md

 - Connecting to the Chain and the Indexer API,
 - Connect to a user wallet and get their address,
 - Querying the smart contract ( in this case fetching the current count of the smart contract ),
-- Modifying the state of the contract ( in this case incrementing the count by 1, or setting it to a speciffic value),
+- Modifying the state of the contract ( in this case incrementing the count by 1, or setting it to a specific value),

 ### Setup